markusmoenig/Eldiron/docs/docs/rules_in_eldiron.md

 `1..100`; crafted items start at `condition = 100`.
 Weapon damage scales by item quality and condition, so a new Ranger can craft immediately but starts with rougher gear.

+When `[crafting.skill_gain]` is enabled, a successful recipe also advances its skill.
+The official configuration grants one point per success, plus one while below the recipe's recommendation, and stops awarding points twenty above that recommendation.
+The skill definition's `max` remains the absolute cap.
+This turns repeated low-tier preparations into a real path toward gated equipment;
+failed attempts never grant skill.

 ## Future Versioning